 Each municipality that has its own police force must have a police board.
-There are 11 municipal police departments in BC serving the following communities: Abbotsford, Central Saanich, Delta, Esquimalt, Nelson, New Westminster, Oak Bay, Port Moody, Saanich, Vancouver, Victoria and West Vancouver.
+There are 11 municipal police departments in BC serving the following 12 communities: Abbotsford, Central Saanich, Delta, Esquimalt, Nelson, New Westminster, Oak Bay, Port Moody, Saanich, Vancouver, Victoria and West Vancouver.
 The RCMP serves all other BC municipalities and unincorporated areas (see Fact Sheet #9 for information on policing).
-There is also one First Nations Administered Police Service (FNAPS), the Stl'atl'imx Tribal Police Service.
+There is also one Self-Administered Police Services Agreement (SAPSA) for the Stl'atl'imx Tribal Police Service.